What Does Having an ADA Compliant Website Mean?

 Here are some steps you can take to make your website more perceivable:

 - Use alt-text on an image.
 This gives the user an opportunity to have the computer read what’s in an image.

 - Add captions to video or audio content.
-For users who are hard of hearing, captions on videos means they can still follow along with what is happening.
+Captions on videos allow users who are hard of hearing or who struggle with audio processing to follow along with what is happening.

-- Use right text sizes and colors for visually impaired and color blind users.
+- Use the right text sizes and colors for visually impaired and color-blind users.
 Check out this great tool to see if your color scheme is accessible for text.

 “User interface components and navigation must be operable.”

 To keep your website operable, make sure that anyone can navigate the content without tricks or limits.

 Here are some steps you can take to make your website more operable:

 - Make sure your website is navigable with only a keyboard.